GuyPozner/IntelliProject/Logs/2016-04-01 17.01.25/TrainingLog20160401.md

 This R markdown requires ggplot2 package and will install it if it doesn't exist.

-It read the "animals.txt", "visits.txt" and "nosepokes.txt" files,
+It read the "animals.txt", "visits.txt" and "nosepokes.txt" files, removes all non-first nosepokes

 and assigns animal name for each event as a factor(visit and nosepoke).